Westwood Park Neighborhood Life Revolves around Park

 The park is a hub of activity all year, not just in winter.
 In addition to other activities, the park attracts dog lovers.

-“There’s a group of people who meet after work and walk their dogs and socialize,” Roth says.
+“There’s a group of people who meet after work, walk their dogs, and socialize,” Roth says.

-The neighborhood, and adjacent West Plaza neighborhood help maintain the park.
-Recently, they obtained public improvement advisory committee (PIAC) funding from the city to make improvements to lighting and shelters.
+The neighborhood and adjacent West Plaza neighborhood help maintain the park.
+Recently, they obtained public improvement advisory committee (PIAC) funding from the city to improve lighting and shelters.

-Westwood Park was built by the real estate developer J.C.
-Nichols as one of the Country Club District neighborhoods.
-Like the others, it has a home owners’ association which is a member of the Homes Association of Kansas City alliance of 53 associations.
-Roth says the board of directors meets once a month, and the association has an annual meeting and a picnic and barbecue each year.
+The real estate developer J.C.
+Nichols built Westwood Park as one of the Country Club District neighborhoods.
+Like the others, it has a homeowners’ association, which is a member of the Homes Association of Kansas City alliance of 53 associations.
+Roth says the board of directors meets monthly, and the association has an annual meeting and a picnic and barbecue each year.

-The biggest challenge for the neighborhood, Roth says, is attracting and keeping families with children.
-While some neighbors send their children to Catholic schools or the nearby Pembroke Hill private school, the neighborhood also sees families move “a block away” across the Kansas border as their children enter school, Roth says.
+Roth says the biggest challenge for the neighborhood is attracting and keeping families with children.
+While some neighbors send their children to Catholic schools or the nearby Pembroke Hill private school, the neighborhood also sees families move “a block away” across the Kansas border as their children enter school.

 “Schools are the number one problem for everyone in Kansas City,” she adds.